 Through the advice of experts in complimentary accreditation fields, we are finding more ways to make this program stronger, more credible, and more empowering for agencies to ensure quality of care.
 This will include templates, resources, and increased clarity for meeting the Minimum Standards, which will support members with moving through the process smoothly and efficiently.
 Please continue to check back as NTSA's Accreditation continues to be enhanced!

-NTSA's review process to ensure members meet the Minimum Standards is a 3-step process:
+NTSA's review process to ensure General Members meet the Minimum Standards is a 3-step process:

 1. The agency will submit the necessary documentation.